廣告

 Making you a better driver

-Safe driving also directly affects the price you pay for car insurance.
-If you can avoid traffic tickets and car accidents for a few years, many car insurance providers will reward you with a lower rate and potentially a good driver discount.
+If you can avoid traffic tickets and car accidents for a few years, many car insurance companies will reward you with a lower rate and potentially a good driver discount.
+If you’re interested in using technology to save on car insurance, it’s also worth looking into telematics programs, which use mobile apps to monitor driving habits in real time in exchange for potential insurance discounts.

 Although car accidents are always a danger while driving, many incidents that damage your car happen while parked.
 If your car insurance policy includes comprehensive coverage, then incidents that damage your car such as theft, vandalism, falling tree limbs and damage from fires are generally covered.

 If you live in rural areas where crossing wildlife can be a hazard, having a dash camera record the moment of impact may also help your insurance claim.
-To file a claim of this nature, you’ll generally need to have comprehensive coverage in your policy.
+Again, to file a claim of this nature, you’ll generally need to have comprehensive coverage in your policy.

 Monitoring your teen’s driving

-Adding a teen driver onto your policy can be an expensive policy change since statistics show that teenage drivers are more likely to get involved in an accident compared to other age groups.
-Due to their lack of driving experience combined with a tendency to make riskier decisions, insurance companies generally rate teenage drivers as high-risk motorists and charge a hefty premium to compensate for this risk.
+Adding a teen driver to your policy can be an expensive change since statistics show that teenage drivers are more likely to be involved in an accident compared to other age groups.
+As such, insurance companies generally classify teenage drivers as high-risk motorists and charge a hefty premium to compensate for it.

-Although the insurance company will not necessarily lower your costs because you have a dash cam in your teen’s car, your teen may be more conscious while driving, knowing that they are being monitored.
+Although your insurance company won’t necessarily lower your costs just because you have a dash cam in your teen’s car, your teen may be more conscious while driving if they know that they are being monitored.
 You could watch whether your teenage driver is following traffic laws, speed limits or passenger limits and address any issues before a ticket or accident happens.
 You may even appreciate the extra peace of mind while your teen is on the road.

 Are dash cams worth it?

-Although discounts may not be available specifically for dash cameras, a dash cam may still help to protect you financially against insurance fraud and maintain cheap car insurance rates.
-Additionally, installing a dash camera may help assist in the insurance claims process, adding convenience to your insurance experience.
+Although discounts are largely unavailable just for owning a dash camera, the technology might still help you maintain cheaper car insurance rates by protecting you from fraud or influencing you to be a better driver.
+Additionally, installing a dash camera could assist in the insurance claims process, adding convenience to your insurance experience.
 On the other hand, some drivers may be distracted by dash cams, which could draw your attention away from the road if you’re looking at or fiddling with the dash cam while driving.

 The benefit you might get from a dashboard camera likely depends on the frequency and use of your car, as well as how much you spend on the camera.
-Generally speaking, a reliable dash cam costs at least $100, with top-of-the-line models running hundreds of dollars.
+Generally speaking, a reliable dash cam costs at least $100, with top-of-the-line models running several hundred.

-The less expensive models generally do not have their own screens for viewing, contain no internal battery and have few features other than HD recording.
+The less-expensive models generally do not have their own screens for viewing, contain no internal battery and have few features other than HD recording.
 Higher-end models generally come with many features, such as their own screen, extended battery life and built-in GPS.
-You may want to consider what you want your dash camera to accomplish before making a purchase and make sure it’s running correctly before relying on it for any kind of video evidence.
+You may want to consider what you want your dash camera to accomplish before purchasing one and make sure it’s running correctly before relying on it for any kind of video evidence.

 Frequently asked questions